 The project-level Activity menu item takes you to the full list of code scans performed on your project since it was created in SonarQube.
 By going there you can follow the evolution of the quality gate, see the changes in quality profiles, and know when a given version of your code has been scanned.

 Visualizations allow you to compare project components and quickly spot the ones that represent the greatest risks.
 The Activity page offers several pre-defined visualizations, and you can also create custom visualizations with the metrics of your choice.

 Using project badges can expose sensitive information like your security rating and other metrics.
-You should only use them in trusted environments.
-If a project badge URL is accessed by someone who should not have access to it, a project administrator can renew the project badge's unique token by clicking Renew token.
+Because of this, you should only use them in trusted environments.
+If a project badge URL is accessed by someone who should not have access to it, a project administrator can renew the project badge’s unique token by clicking the Renew token button.
 This invalidates any existing project badge URLs, and you'll have to update all locations where the badge is being used.

 © 2008-2023, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.